railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Start by entering the employee's name in :guilabel:`Employee` and the company that this employee works for in :guilabel:`Company`.
-You can then create a new user of the Open ERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`Related User` field.
+You can then create a new user of the Open ERP system linked to this employee by filling in a new :guilabel:`User` form through the :guilabel:`User` field.

 Even if the employee isn't a user, it's best if you create a system access for most of your staff just so that you can control their access rights from